Charlie Blackmon Preview, Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The Giants have the 13th-ranked team ERA among all league pitching staffs (4.11).
+- The Giants' 4.09 team ERA ranks 13th across all league pitching staffs.

-- The Giants surrender the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- Giants pitchers combine to give up the seventh-fewest home runs in baseball (157 total, 1.1 per game).

-- Webb will look to earn his 10th win when he makes the start for the Giants, his 30th of the season.
-He is 9-12 with a 3.66 ERA and 173 strikeouts through 187 2/3 innings pitched.

-- The right-hander last appeared on Monday against the Chicago Cubs, when he tossed 6 2/3 innings, allowing three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.